 Hood Open Error Message in Instrument Cluster

-Your Mercedes-Benz may also show a open hood / close hood error message on your instrument cluster but the hood is closed.
+Your Mercedes-Benz may also show an open hood / close hood error message on your instrument cluster but the hood is closed.
 This is most typically caused by the hood latch micro switch.

 How to replace the hood latch mechanism on a Mercedes-Benz.

 Replacing the hood release mechanism is very easy once you get the hood to open.
-The hood latch is held in place with two bolt.
-You will need a 10 mm open ended wrench or a socket.
+The hood latch is held in place with two bolts.
+You will need a 10 mm open-ended wrench or a socket.
 Remove the two bolts.
 You should be able to pull up the latch.
-On the back you will have the cable that you need to remove and the electrical connector needs to be unplugged from the micro switch.
+On the back, you will have the cable that you need to remove and the electrical connector needs to be unplugged from the microswitch.
 Watch how easy it is to replace the hood on this Mercedes-Benz SLK.
-Instructions are similar for other models such E-Class, C Class and ML-Class.
+Instructions are similar for other models such as E-Class, C-Class, and ML-Class.